jl0810/cards1/docs/BUSINESS_RULES.md

 # Business Rules

-This document defines all business rules for the PointMax Velocity application.
+This document defines all business rules for the CardsGoneCrazy application.

 ## Rule Format